nspiller/pyscape-presentation/README.md

 More instructions for creating the slides can be found in the pyscape.py file.

-The Python script has been tested using Python 2.7.6.
-Inkscape template has been tested with Inkscape 1.0.
+The Python script has been tested using
+- Python 3.11
+- Ghostscript 9.55.0
+- Inkscape 1.4